A day at Ridgway School for a new entrant

 Children should arrive at school between 8.30am and 8.50am (a teacher will be in the room to greet them).
 Parents are encouraged to say goodbye at the door and leave.
 This allows the child plenty of time to independently:

 Put their lunch box and drink bottle on the shelf in the corridor outside Room 4

 Bring their book bag into the classroom and choose a new browsing book to take home for the night

 Play with their friends until the bell goes

 When the bell rings at 8.55am the children come quietly to the mat to sing a welcome waiata or two, and to also say a karakia.
 The roll is taken at this time - if your child arrives late to school, after 8.55am, please inform the office.

-Then it's reading groups time, maths and writing lessons.
+Then it's reading groups time, and writing time .
 During this time the children have a fruit or veggie snack break - usually around 10am.

-Reading may be small ability group reading sessions, a whole class book and language activities.
+Reading may be small reading group sessions, or a whole class book and language activities.
 The children are taught how to manage their books, the equipment and their behaviour during routines at this time.

 Morning-tea is from 11am.
 The children wash their hands, put on a hat (compulsory in terms one and four), eat a couple of items of food in the classroom then head out to play in the areas around the buildings or down to the field.
 There are teachers on duty at break times, wearing high visibility vests.
 The office is always manned at this time.